filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ```
 lotus-miner proving deadlines
-Miner: f023467
+Miner: f011235
 deadline  partitions  sectors (faults)  proven partitions
 0         4           9396 (0)          0
 ```

-If that storage provider has four windowPoSt workers connected, each of the partitions will be computed on each of the workers in parallel.
-If one windowPoSt worker gets disconnected, leaving you with only three windowPoSt workers, the first three partitions will be computed in parallel on each worker.
+If the storage provider has four windowPoSt workers connected, each of the partitions will be computed on each of the workers in parallel.
+If one windowPoSt worker gets disconnected, leaving you with only three windowPoSt workers, the first three partitions will be computed in parallel.
 While the last partition will be picked up by the first windowPoSt worker to finish its computation.